danst0/Portfolio/README.md

 * Change font for more screen legibility
 * Hide form in beginning, display loading, then no data
 * New view/add to some, share of individual stocks
-* Regression to mean for retirement forecasting
+* View for past income/savings/expense

 ---